StackVista/stackstate-docs/setup/agent/about-stackstate-agent.md

 To integrate with an external system, an Agent must be deployed in a location that can connect to both the external system and StackState.
 An Agent check  configured on the Agent can then connect to the external system to retrieve data.

-Documentation for the available StackState integrations, including Agent check configuration details, can be found on the [StackPacks > Integrations pages](/stackpacks/integrations/).
+Documentation for the available StackState integrations, including how to configure the associated Agent checks, can be found on the [StackPacks > Integrations pages](/stackpacks/integrations/).

+## Open source

+The StackState Agent is open source and can be found on GitHub at: [https://github.com/StackVista/stackstate-agent](https://github.com/StackVista/stackstate-agent).

+## Release notes

+Release notes for the StackState Agent can be found on GitHub at: [https://github.com/StackVista/stackstate-agent/blob/master/stackstate-changelog.md](https://github.com/StackVista/stackstate-agent/blob/master/stackstate-changelog.md)

 ## See also